danmindru/responsive-html-email-signature/README.md

 ## Motivation
 Writing HTML emails & email signatures sucks.
 Let's make it easier.
 We can't fix all email clients, but we can surely make our lives easier with some automation. <br/>
-> See a fairly comprehensive rant on the subject (and not only) [in this article](https://fadeit.dk/blog/post/html-emails-and-email-signatures-how-hard-can-it-be).

 ## What does this pile of code do
 - [x] generates email templates from your config